 Sharon O'Donnell is the author of two humor books, Please Don't Let Me Be the Oldest Mom in the PTA!
 (Torchflame Books, July, 2018) & House of Testosterone -- One Mom's Survival in a Household of Males (Houghton Mifflin, 2008), which was named a notable book by Booksense, a publication of a national organization of independent book dealers.
 In 2021, Sharon's children's book, Pancake Jake & Wally Waffle, was released, & she's received lots of positive feedback about kids loving the fun adventures of Jake, while they also learn that pancakes and waffles are made of the same ingredients even though they look different.
 A story of diversity and inclusion.
 More info is here.

 For 12 years, Sharon wrote an award-winning newspaper column for The Cary News, Cary, NC.
 In addition, she's written for Good Housekeeping and Better Homes & Gardens.

 In 2017, Sharon became a lyricist and co-wrote songs with local teen artist Brooke Hatala (see Lyric Writing page for details).
 In December of 2017, Brooke performed one of the songs she and Sharon co-wrote at the famous Bluebird Cafe in Nashville.
 Sharon also co-wrote two demo songs with Chad Lister of Osceola Studios in Raleigh, one of which was featured on country station WQDR's Homegrown Carolina series.
 In 2018 and in 2022, two of the songs Sharon co-wrote with Brooke were also featured on that same WQDR series.
 More info is on the Lyrics page of this site.

-Sharon is a life-long resident of the Raleigh-Cary area (formerly Sharon Johnson) and is a 1984 graduate of the University of North Carolina at Chapel Hill with a degree in broadcast and print journalism (even though she has always been an avid NC State fan, thanks for dad, class of '49).
+Sharon is a life-long resident of the Raleigh-Cary area (formerly Sharon Johnson) and is a 1984 graduate of the University of North Carolina at Chapel Hill with a degree in broadcast and print journalism (even though she has always been an avid NC State fan, thanks to her dad, class of '49).

 Sharon thanks you for visiting her site and hopes you check out her books and other websites.
 She also hopes/begs that you follow here on Twitter (@4boysanddog, Facebook (SurvivingAHouseofTestosterone), and Instagram (all listed above in the right corner).
 You may also contact her at email@example.com